pauljos/ssoulss/website/policies/index.md

 - [Terms of Use](/policies/terms/)
 - [Cookie Policy](/policies/cookies/)

-If you need a consolidated PDF or have questions about our policies, contact privacy@ssoulss.com.
+If you need a consolidated PDF or have questions about our policies, please use the <a href="/delete-request/">Privacy & Data Requests</a> form and choose "Access" or "Other" as appropriate.